-This recipe is so incredible comforting, heady and fragrant with spice.
-The kind of immune boosting stew that will give a real pick me up and packs a punch on flavour.
+Heady and fragrant with spice, this recipe is also incredibly comforting.
+The kind of immune boosting stew that gives a real pick me up with a punch of flavour.

-This is not exclusive to winter, the stew is light and fresh too, and can be enjoyed all year with seasonal vegetables.
-I have used spinach, but kale, broccoli, chard, or any dark leafy veg work beautifully.
+This is not exclusive to winter, the stew is light and fresh too and can be enjoyed all year with seasonal vegetables.
+I have used spinach, but kale, broccoli, chard, or any dark leafy veg also work beautifully.

 1 600g jar chickpeas or 2 tins